kleydon/Barcode-Interface-Sample-Embedded-C/README.md

 # Barcode-Interface-Sample-Embedded-C

-Embedded-C sample code; enables a microcontroller to read a keychain barcode reader, then send codes via a bluetooth wireless module.
+Embedded-C sample code; enables a microcontroller to read a keychain barcode reader, and send received codes to a wireless network, via a bluetooth module.